NAndLib/todoist-plugable-cli/docs/show-commands-design.md

   - Parent.
   - Children.
   - Notes.
-  This option will ignore everything other options besides the REGEX one.
+  This option will ignore every other options.

 ## `show tasks`